chinghuachen/natural-language-classifier-nodejs/README.md

 	$ cf push
 	```

 1. Your service is now live and your app is hosted at `<application-name>.mybluemix.net`.
-However, to get the service to respond to input, you need to obtain service credentials and train the Classifier.
-For instructions on how to do this, refer to our general documentation [here](https://watson.stage1.mybluemix.net/doc/nl-classifier/get_start.shtml).

-## Running locally
+## Run your app locally

-If you prefer to host your app locally, follow these steps after you have completed all of the above steps.

 1. Download and install [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/).

 1. Configure the code to connect to your service:

-	1. Copy the credentials from your `natural-language-classifier-service` service in Bluemix.
+	1. Copy the credentials from your `natural-language-classifier-service` service.
 Run the following command:

 		```sh
 		$ cf env <application-name>